 History

-Dick Hunt, author and publisher of The Goebel Miniatures of Robert Olszewski did an exceptional rendering of the process primarily used during the the Pre-Goebel and Goebel Miniatures eras as "Bronze Cire Perdue Polychromes" or the Lost Wax Process.
-Excerpts from Hunt's book is in italics.
+Dick Hunt, author and publisher of The Goebel Miniatures of Robert Olszewski did an exceptional rendering of the process primarily used by Olszewski during the the Pre-Goebel and Goebel Miniatures eras.
+Hunt called it "Bronze Cire Perdue Polychromes" or also known as the Lost Wax Process.
+Below you will find excerpts and in some cases, pages from Hunt's book.
+Those which we have captured are shown in italics or scanned and links provided.

 Archaeological evidence suggest that the lost wax process of creating art forms using metals that can be melted (i.e., gold, silver, bronze, copper, etc.) was is use as early as 2000 B.C. in the Middle East.
 Finely detailed gold and copper figurines that have survived from that period have become prized museum pieces.